-The RV-14 is the most recent design from Van's Aircraft, and is essentially a slightly larger RV-7.
-It is intended to be a little more suitable for cross-country, while still retaining some of the sport aerobatic elements of the RV-7.
+The RV-14 is the most recent design from Van's Aircraft, and is essentially a marriage between the immensely popular RV-7 and the newer 4-place RV-10.
+It is intended to be a little more suitable for cross-country, while still retaining some of the sport aerobatic elements (+6G, -3G) of the RV-7.
 The aircraft is a traditional all-aluminum construction and available in both tricycle gear or taildragger configurations.
+I elected to build the RV14A tricycle variant because they're a little easier to handle on the ground despite being slightly less efficient in the air.

 More information can be found on the Van's website here.